unlistedphenomena/nexuswizz/docs/event-tracking.md

-# Event tracking on nexus.org
+# Event tracking on xircanet

 This is a guide on how to prepare event tracking when creating a new page or redesigning an existing page.